 Arabic (العربية) = a Semitic language, in the same family as Hebrew and Aramaic.

-Download from the Arabic language learning pack collection of datafiles, and get a look at our updated index directory listing.
+Download from the Arabic language learning pack collection of datafiles, and get a look at our updated index directory listings.
 Click below.